kingmalza/aidadoc/docs/index.rst

 Using Aida Test Suite
 ==============

-For start using Aida you have to register a new demo account on aida website `registration <http://aidaproject.io/>`_.
+For start using Aida you have to register a new demo account on aida website `registration page <http://aidaproject.io/>`_.
-Once the configuration is ready you receive at the registration email address personal link and username/password data for access into the login screen:
+Once the configuration is ready you'll receive at the registration email address personal link and username/password data for access into the login screen:

 .. figure:: img/login.png
    :scale: 50 %